fionnmccarthy/pands-problem-sheet/README.md

 ```
 ### Solution:
 1. Initially I define the function Sqrt(), where I set out what the function will do when ever it is called upon.
 From the research I found the Newtons Method to be the most commonly used and a lot easier to implement.
 2. The function takes in the positive float number (n) from the user and takes the first approximation (x1) which is that number divide by 2.
-It then gets the better approximate (x2) which is gicen by the formula  x2 = (x1 + n/x1) * 0.5.
+It then gets the better approximate (x2) which is given by the formula  x2 = (x1 + n/x1) * 0.5.
 3. A while loop is then used to loop for precision here where the while loop will continue to execute the block of code until x1 equals x2.
 It starts by setting x1 = x2 and calculating a new value for x2 (a better approximation).
 When x1 equals x2 it will return the appproximate value (x1).
 4. The user is asked to input a positive number, it is set as a float to enable a decimal point number being entered here.
 5. The if statement is used in order to error handle a negative number being entered.